-Owners Chris and Lauren have made the Salmon River their home.
-It is our honor to share the beauty of this incredible place with people from around the globe.
-We are lucky to live year-round in beautiful McCall, Idaho, a slice of paradise in the inland northwest.
+Owners Chris and Lauren have made McCall their home, as a beautiful springboard to the places we love — the Salmon River and Snake River through Hells Canyon.
+It is our honor to share the beauty of these incredible places with people from around the globe.
 Chris has a degree in Outdoor Adventure Leadership and has guided river trips in Idaho, Washington, Montana, and Oregon and has thousands of river miles under his belt.
 He is an EMT and spends his winters as a professional ski patroller.
-Chris orchestrates training, packing, planning, and guiding all of Salmon Raft’s river trips.
+Chris orchestrates training, packing, planning, and — when he can step away from the “behind the scenes work” — guiding Salmon Raft’s river trips.
 Lauren has degrees in Marketing and Spanish.
 She decided after a river trip in Idaho in college to make the river her life.
 Like Chris, she works in the ski industry in the winter, and stays on top of off-season rafting projects.
 She runs the back office show for Salmon Raft; booking the trips, keeping the books, and managing the staff’s needs.
+When you call Salmon Raft, Lauren is on the other end!
 Our professional life is balanced with being parents to our son, Weston.
 He’s the youngest river guide on our roster, born on May 1, 2020.
 He keeps us on our toes, and is eagerly awaiting the day he can float the river with us.

 Growing up just south of McCall, McKenzie has rowed the Lower Salmon dozens of times and knows the Salmon like the back of her hand.
 Her favorite rapid is Sluice Box (for good reason!) and her favorite part of the river is the confluence, at the moment the Salmon and Snake rivers join.
 Warm and outgoing, it’s no surprise that McKenzie is passionate about helping others: she’s going to school for nursing at the University of Montana.